-At the end of summer, the weather transforms overnight from very settled and predictable to often violent with a much more complex mood as the first snow falls across the Pyrenees.
-After the snow, wind’s and storms across the entire area are massively affected by ice-cold air descending from the mountains.
-That air crashes into the warm air rising from the Mediterranean sea.
+At the end of summer, the weather transforms overnight from very settled and predictable to often violent, with a much more complex mood as the first snow falls across the Pyrenees.
+After the snow, winds and storms across the area are massively affected by ice-cold air descending from the mountains.
+That air crashes into the warm air rising from the Mediterranean Sea.
 The winds are called mistral and affect many parts of southern France.
-They play havoc with incoming weather systems even during the summer months as the air on the top of the mountains is always chilled.
-Roses in Northern Spain and the coast road in France near Spain’s border often have strong wind warnings even when a few miles away, the weather is relatively calm.
+They play havoc with incoming weather systems even during the summer months, as the air on the top of the mountains is always chilled.
+Roses in Northern Spain and the coast road in France near Spain’s border often have strong wind warnings even when the weather is relatively calm a few miles away.

-September 2020 saw headlines appearing, and they were announcing the onset of early snow in the Pyrenees, a sure sign of a long cold winter in Barcelona.
+September 2020 saw headlines appearing announcing the onset of early snow in the Pyrenees, a sure sign of a long cold winter in Barcelona.

 “Early snowfall during September 2020 across French mountain ranges.”

 So, we can blame the early snow in the Pyrenees for the long cold winter in Barcelona!
-It might even be possible to correctly trackback the weather events that triggered this unpredicted snowfall in September 2020.
-Indeed one might even look deeper and consider the weather patterns across the world associated with El Niño and global warming.
+It might be possible to correctly track the weather events that triggered this unpredicted snowfall in September 2020.
+Indeed one might even look deeper and consider the weather patterns associated with El Niño and global warming.

 What is El Niño?

 El Niño is the name given to the warm phase of the Global Southern Temperature Oscillation associated with a warm ocean water band.
 Simply put, El Niño is a cycle of warm and cold sea surface temperatures (Warm water develops in the central and east-central equatorial Pacific).